ORNL/cpp-proposals-pub/D1673/blas_interface.md

 BLAS matrix "types" do not have a natural representation as layouts.
 Trying to hack them in would pollute `basic_mdspan` -- a simple class meant to be easy for the compiler to optimize -- with extra baggage for representing what amounts to sparse matrices.
-BLAS matrix "type" is better represented with a higher-level library that builds on our proposal.
+We think that BLAS matrix "type" is better represented with a higher-level library that builds on our proposal.

+## Caveats

+This proposal does not yet have full wording.
+We have filled in enough wording to make the design clear.

 ## Data structures and utilities borrowed from other proposals